Hi. I’m Avram Lavinsky, and I write stories, sometimes for young people, sometimes for adults.

 As you might guess, I wrote many songs and got along well with other songwriters.
 As you might also guess, I became particularly fond of songs that told a story.
 You can find a handful of the material my friends and I wrote on my YouTube channel.

-I have placed in the Writers of the Future contest and Ruminate Magazine’s VanderMey Prize competition.
-Last year, I was short listed for the Brooklyn Non-Fiction Prize and the Al Blanchard Award for New England’s best crime story.
+Avram Lavinsky has placed in the Writers of the Future contest and Ruminate Magazine’s VanderMey Prize competition.
+Last year, he was shortlisted for the Brooklyn Non-Fiction Prize and the Al Blanchard Award for New England’s best crime story.